bharathbabu68/ethbrussels-hack-runelaunch/README.md

-# RuneLaunch Platform
+# RuneLaunch - ETHGlobal Brussels
-RuneLaunch is a decentralized platform that facilitates the creation, investment, and redemption of runes (tokens) through NFTs.
-Users can seamlessly create runes, list them on a launchpad for investment, and claim their corresponding NFTs.
-These NFTs can then be redeemed to obtain the actual underlying tokens or runes that users have invested in.
+RuneLaunch is a decentralized platform built on the Rootstock network, facilitating the initial launch and decentralized exchange (DEX) offering of custom runes.
+Runes can be created on Bitcoin using Rootstock and bridged to Rootstock for trading on RuneLaunch.
+This platform utilizes smart contracts to ensure transparency and trust in rune launches, allowing creators to set fixed prices and issue ERC-721 NFTs to early investors.

+# Architecture
 ![](https://github.com/bharathbabu68/ethbrussels-hack-runelaunch/blob/main/EthBrussels.jpg)

 ## Features
-1. Create Runes
-Seamless Token Creation: Easily create new runes with specified details such as token name, symbol, description, total tokens allocated, deadline, cost per token in rBTC, and contract address.
-Token Standard Support: Supports various token standards (e.g., ERC-20, ERC-721) based on Ethereum blockchain.
-2. Launchpad for Investment
-Runes Listing: List created runes on the launchpad for investment by other users.
-Investment Opportunities: Users can invest in listed runes using rBTC (wrapped BTC) directly from their wallets through MetaMask or other compatible wallets.
-3. NFTs for Runes
-NFT Generation: Automatically generate NFTs (non-fungible tokens) for each rune listed on the launchpad.
-Redemption Mechanism: Each NFT represents ownership of a specific amount of runes.
-Holders can redeem these NFTs to claim the actual underlying tokens or runes they have invested in.
-4. Seamless Interaction with MetaMask
-MetaMask Integration: Connects seamlessly with MetaMask for wallet management and transaction processing.
-Transaction Execution: Allows users to trigger on-chain transactions directly from their wallets to interact with runes and NFTs.
-Getting Started
-To get started with RuneLaunch, follow these steps:
+- Create Rune Launches: Set up launch offerings for custom runes with fixed prices.
+- Issue ERC-721 NFTs: Each early investor receives a unique NFT representing their contribution.
+-  Claim Runes: Investors can claim their runes by burning the NFT after the launch period.
+- Trade NFTs: ERC-721 NFTs can be traded before the launch period ends.
+- Cross-Chain Compatibility: Facilitates rune creation on Bitcoin and migration to Rootstock.

 ## Contract Addresses on Rootstock
 - Launchpad Contract: 0x91fb4E9c919d98108F544CCC9bC9e2ceFcfC6443

+## Getting Started
+To get started with RuneLaunch, follow these steps:

-## Prerequisites
+### Prerequisites
 - Ensure you have MetaMask or another compatible Ethereum wallet installed.
 - Have access to an Ethereum-compatible browser (e.g., Chrome with MetaMask extension).

-## Installation
+### Installation
 Clone the repository:

 ``` bash